christopher5106/christopher5106.github.io/_posts/2016-01-19-computation-power-as-you-need-with-EMR-auto-termination-cluster-example-random-forest-python.markdown

 In the following case, preprocessed production data will be a 5.6 G CSV file, where each column is separated by a `;` character, the first column corresponding to the label to predict, and the following columns the data to use to make a prediction.

-To parallelize on 100 (one hundred) AWS EC2 instances, AWS first requires to **raise the initial account's EC2 limit** with [a form](https://aws.amazon.com/support/createCase?type=service_limit_increase&serviceLimitIncreaseType=ec2-instances).
+To parallelize on 100 (one hundred) AWS EC2 instances, AWS first requires to **raise the initial account's EC2 limit** by applying with [a form](https://aws.amazon.com/support/createCase?type=service_limit_increase&serviceLimitIncreaseType=ec2-instances).

 Computing a RFR on a cluster with Spark is as simple as with other libraries.